 First of all, what are they getting paid for in this process, to just take my fax and fax it on to the manufacturer?
 Do they not train their staff well enough to recognize that the '2' I put in Box V should have been a Zero if I wanted my brake line on the Z line.
 If their policy is as they say and their staff is trained properly, Jim should have said, "OK, if you want the brake line where Box Z is, you need to change Box V to zero."
 He did not do this.
 He just said OK when I stated where I wanted the brake line.

 I then get an email response from customer service stating that their staff isn't allowed to write on the measurement form and that if changes needed to be made I had to make them and fax back.
 This after I emailed them and made clear that this is not what their salesperson did.
-They basically said, too bad, and closed the ticket.
-I was never told this when I told Jim where I wanted the break line, he just said OK.
+They basically said, "Too bad" and closed the ticket.
+I was never told this when I told Jim where I wanted the brake line, he just said OK.

 When I called Jim back and discussed with him, he was sympathetic and he agreed that I discussed with him where I wanted the brake line.
 Trying to fair, I said, "I am not asking for liner, all I ask is that you process my order at cost with no markup."
 This way they don't lose any money and still made the profit from my original order.
 I even spoke with the manufacturer who agreed to discount the liner to them, but said I still had to purchase through their distributor.
 I said OK.